faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:6] Again and again the Book of Mormon comes to the rescue, giving answers and restoring many plain and precious truths about baptism that were distorted or lost during the Apostasy.
 How did Joseph Smith know all these answers when the rest of the Christian world was so confused?
 Because he received them by revelation from God as he translated the Book of Mormon.</span>

-As I have already demonstrated, Joseph Smith was immersed in the religious discussions of his day, and perhaps the author of the Book of Mormon merely had strong opinions on the correct mode and manner of baptism just like so many other religious participants of that time?
+As has already been demonstrated, Joseph Smith was immersed in the religious discussions of his day, and perhaps the author of the Book of Mormon merely had strong opinions on the correct mode and manner of baptism just like so many other religious participants of that time?
 It seems far more striking to think that ancient Israelites, after migrating to the Americans, would have been obssessed with exactly the same doctrinal minutia regarding ordinances like baptism as American settlers in the early 1800s.

 > <span style="color:red; margin-left:-30px;">[Doctrine:7] 2.
 What about Christ’s Atonement—the central doctrine of all Christianity?
 The clarity and expansiveness of this doctrine as taught in the Book of Mormon is beyond honest dispute.
 The Old and New Testaments have some scattered doctrinal gems on the Atonement (which we greatly appreciate and benefit from), but the Book of Mormon has numerous sermons---entire masterpiece---on the subject.
 For example:</span>